Neural Parameter Estimation with Incomplete Data: Ensemble of NBEs

-Since our data are gridded, we construct our NBEs using convolutional neural networks \citep[CNNs; see, e.g.,][Ch.~9]{Dumoulin_2016, Goodfellow_2016_Deep_learning}.
-To demonstrate that the ensemble approach improves estimation across different neural-network architectures, we consider three architectures.
-The first architecture was used by \citet{Zammit_2024_ARSIA}; it contains two convolutional layers and 150913 trainable parameters.
-The second architecture was proposed by \citet{Gerber_Nychka_2021_NN_param_estimation} and subsequently used by \citet{Sainsbury-Dale_2022_neural_Bayes_estimators} and \citet{Richards_2023_censoring}; it contains three convolutional layers and 638657 trainable parameters.
-The third architecture, summarized in Table~\ref{tab:architecture:spatial}, is inspired by the well-known ResNet architecture \citep{He_2016}.
+Since our data are gridded and complete, we construct the NBEs using convolutional neural networks \citep[CNNs; see, e.g.,][Ch.~9]{Dumoulin_2016, Goodfellow_2016_Deep_learning}.
+To demonstrate that the ensemble approach improves estimation across different neural-network architectures, we consider three architectures, each with a different number of trainable parameters~$\vec{\gamma}$.
+The first architecture (Architecture 1) was used by \citet{Zammit_2024_ARSIA}; it contains two convolutional layers and 150913 trainable parameters.
+The second architecture (Architecture 2) was proposed by \citet{Gerber_Nychka_2021_NN_param_estimation} and subsequently used by \citet{Sainsbury-Dale_2022_neural_Bayes_estimators} and \citet{Richards_2023_censoring}; it contains three convolutional layers and 638657 trainable parameters.
+The third architecture (Architecture 3), summarized in Table~\ref{tab:architecture:spatial}, is inspired by the well known ResNet architecture \citep{He_2016}.
 It contains a total of nine convolutional layers couched within so-called residual blocks \citep{He_2016}, and 390321 trainable parameters.
 The residual blocks mitigate the issue of vanishing gradients during training, thereby allowing for the construction of deeper networks that often outperform their shallower counterparts.
-We consider ensembles containing up to $10$ NBEs of $\theta$, where each NBE is initialised with different, randomly generated values for the neural-network parameters $\vec{\gamma}$.
+We consider ensembles containing up to $10$ NBEs of the range parameter $\theta$, where each NBE is initialised with different, randomly generated values for the neural-network parameters $\vec{\gamma}$.

-Figure~\ref{fig:ensemble} shows empirical root-mean-squared errors (RMSEs) for 10 individual NBEs and the corresponding ensemble of $J=10$ NBEs (left panel), and empirical RMSEs as a function of the number of NBEs in the ensemble (right panel).
+Figure~\ref{fig:ensemble} shows box plots of empirical RMSEs for 10 individual NBEs and the corresponding ensemble of $J=10$ NBEs, plotted for each architecture (left panel), and empirical RMSEs plotted as a function of the number of NBEs in the ensemble (right panel).
 The empirical RMSEs are based on a test set of 1000 parameter-data pairs sampled from the joint distribution of the parameters and the data, that is,